basp/yuki/README.md

 utility members but these are always pure and safe to use in all cases.

 In other words, even though you *can* hydrate them directly you don't have to.
-It's valid and expected that commands are instantiated directly from code as well to make up functionaly for bigger commands.
+It's valid and expected that requests are instantiated directly in order to drive `ICommand<TReq, TRes, TEx>` instances via the `Execute` method.

 # Responses
 Every command should have a custom response type even if they are similar to